 The process starts with drilling a small pilot hole just outside where you want the screw to come out.
 Next, place the wood plug cutter over the hole.
 Turn the power up at high speed and cut away the surrounding material.
 Once the area is clear enough, use a flathead screwdriver to pry the wood plug cutter free.
 Now you're ready to pull the screw out.

-You can buy kits on Amazon, but there are many places to find them.
+You can purchase kits on Amazon, but there are many places to find them.
 Hardware stores often carry them too.
 They're inexpensive and easy to use; just insert the tip of the bit into the hole where the screw goes, turn on the motor, and slowly rotate the bit counterclockwise.
 As soon as you feel resistance, stop turning and pull out the bit.
 Repeat the process if you don't get enough material off the screw.

 So there you have it, 10 different ways to remove a stripped screw.
 Even if one method doesn't work for you, keep trying others until you find the right fit.
 With enough perseverance, you can get that pesky screw out in no time.
 And once you do, be sure to throw it away—you don't want anyone else to go through the same struggle as you did.